lassiterdc/triton/doc/index.rst

 Welcome to TRITON Documentation!
 =========================================

-This documentation provides an overview of the project, guidance on getting started, instructions for configuring and running simulations, details about tools and build options, and a comprehensive API reference.
+This documentation provides an overview of the project, guidance on getting started, instructions for configuring and running simulations, details about build options, and a comprehensive API reference.

 .. toctree::
    :maxdepth: 2